voxpupuli/puppet-catalog_diff/README.md

 ### Fact search

 You can pass `--fact_search` to filter the list of nodes based on a single fact value.
 This currently defaults to `kernel=Linux` if you do not pass it.
 This query will be passed as a filter to the PuppetDB to retrieve the list of nodes to compare.
+The fact's name can be prefixed with `not ` to negate the filtering.
+Also, this filtering only works at the moment with numeric values due to PuppetDB limitations.
+For example, you could compare all nodes which do not have `synthetic` set to `1` by using: `not synthetic=1`.

 ### Changed depth